{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Boosting job satisfaction

-• Building trust between employees and the managing staff
+• Building trust between employees and the management staff

-While not directly related to employee development, evaluating an employee’s performance as they undergo training is crucial for analyzing how effective the training is and if the employee is progressing at the expected level.
+Evaluating an employee’s performance as they undergo training is crucial for analyzing the effectiveness of the session and whether the employee is progressing at the expected level.

 Employers can gather insights on an employee’s performance during an employee development plan by: